top of page

 Headshot - Rachel 2_edited.jpg

-Among other work areas I currently lead on the delivery of the University's Biodiversity Action Plan, along with all other work strands relating to biodiversity including the role of secretariat of the University's Ecological Advisory Panel and support our strategic planning team to deliver Biodiversity Net Gain within our capital projects.
-I have a background in community engagement, outdoor learning and environmental education working for two of our largest Wildlife Trusts.
-Our new Biodiversity Manager started new in post with us yesterday and they may also come along to support this session once they are up to speed.
+Rachel Works within the within the Estates Division Environmental Sustainability Team as our Environment Team Manager.
+We provide strategic direction, expert advice and operational support to help the University achieve its environmental sustainability commitments.
+Among other work areas I currently lead on the delivery of the University’s Biodiversity Action Plan, along with all other work strands relating to biodiversity including the role of secretariat of the University’s.
+Ecological Advisory Panel and support our strategic planning team to deliver Biodiversity Net Gain within our capital projects.
+Rachel has a background in community engagement, outdoor learning and environmental education working for two of our largest Wildlife Trusts.

 Rachel Steward